 Telehealth has grown considerably throughout the COVID-19 pandemic and it appears to be here to stay.
 Investing in that capability now will not only help some of your patients feel safer but will also prepare your facility for a successful future.

-Digital signage can help you create a safer waiting room
+Digital displays can help you create a safer hospital waiting room

 As you might have noticed, many of the solutions listed above involved the use of digital signage.
 So what is that, exactly?

 Digital signage is a type of electronic sign that companies use to advertise their products, keep their customers entertained and optimize their business procedures.
 Your hospital can do the same.

 To start using digital signage, you need each of the following three things:

 Let’s take a quick look at each of these components and review why they’re needed.
 Hardware encompasses screens, mounts and the other physical components of digital signage.
 It’s needed to share your content with your patients.

 Software is the program that you use to manage your digital signage campaigns.
 You can usually access it on any internet-enabled device.
 It will allow you to create new displays and manage the rotation of your existing displays, among other things.

 Content is what you’re displaying to your patients through your digital signage.
 It can include streaming entertainment channels, ads, reviews, health and safety information and anything else you want to share with your patients.